10/17/04

 • ``Methods of Quantum Field Theory in Statistical Physics'' by Abrikosov, Gorkov and Dzyalozinskii.
 (Dover Paperback) - Classic text from the sixties, known usually as AGD.

 • ``A guide to Feynman Diagrams in the Many-Body problem by R. D. Mattuck.
 A light introduction to the subject.
-Unfortunately out of print.
+Reprinted by Dover.

 • ``Greens functions for Solid State Physics'' S.Doniach and E. H. Sondheimer.
 Not as thorough as AGD, but less threatening and somehow more manageable.
 Frontiers in Physics series no 44.